qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted/index.rst

 * the default ``QCH`` format is used; in which case the required ``objects.inv`` files are not generated.
 Use ``--doc-build-online``.
-* rst-only and full doc builds are mixed, resulting in wrong values for the intersphinx location in the CMake files.
+* base and full doc builds are mixed, resulting in wrong values for the intersphinx location in the CMake files.
 Re-run ``cmake`` to fix this.

 Using the internal tools